 - Do not use drugs or alcohol to cope.
 Using drugs or alcohol can increase the symptoms of mental health conditions and are destructive for your mental, physical, and spiritual health.

 - Join a support group.
 There are support groups and forums for mental health and some are for a specific illness.
 This is a great way to meet others who share similar experiences and prevents isolation.

 - Do not isolate yourself.
 Surround yourself with supportive, encouraging sober people.
 Family and friends can learn more about mental illness and addiction in support groups.

 Anxiety, depression, ADHD, and PTSD often coexist with substance use and addiction.
 If you or a loved one is battling a mental health condition and addiction, get help today.
-At Serenity Springs Recovery Center, our men’s residential addiction recovery program meets every client’s individual needs.
+At Cypress Lakes Lodge Addiction Recovery Center, our men’s residential addiction recovery program meets every client’s individual needs.
 We combine the latest clinical and medical techniques with our twelve-step immersion for substance abuse (completion) program.
 Our program guides you to freedom through recovery.